brianclements03/Telco_Project/README.md

     -get_connection(db, user=user, host=host, password=password): uses my info from my env file to create a connection url to access the Codeup db.
 It takes in a string name of a database as an argument.
 The env file includes the username, password and host address as seen in the curly brackets
     -prep_telco: cleans up the telco dataframe to make analysis easier
     -split_telco_data: splits the telco dataframe into train, validate, test subsets
+    -cols_to_dummy: converts the train data set into an encoded version, dropping all string type columns